Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Introduction

-In this Letter, we show that interband scattering in sufficiently dissipative systems gives rise to a nonreciprocal current even in time-reversal-symmetric systems.
-We derive a formula for the nonreciprocal current in time-reversal symmetric systems in the presence of dissipation and show that it arises from interband processes, including a two-band contribution governed by the shift vector $R$ (Fig.~\ref{fig:schematic}(c)).
+In this Letter, we show that nonreciprocal current emerges even in TR symmetric systems when interband transitions enabled by a finite relaxation rate are taken into account.
+We derive a formula for the nonreciprocal current in TR symmetric systems in the presence of dissipation and show that it arises from the electron wave packet shift in the interband transition exemplified by the shift vector $R$ (Fig.~\ref{fig:schematic}(c)).
 We discuss the leading order contribution in the relaxation rate and perform numerical calculations using the Rice--Mele model to investigate the behavior of the nonreciprocal current.